renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 between `/*` and `*/` to span several lines.
 * only a few functions and objects are available to Ceylon code without having to be explicitly imported.
 Most functions from the Ceylon SDK (Software Development Kit) need to be explicitly imported, as shown above for the `type` function.
-* You can define functions inside other functions.
 * Union types can be formed by many different types.

 Once we learn to define our own types, union types will become much more interesting.
 That's the topic of the next section!